Contributing to Meshery's End-to-End Tests using Cypress

 Follow this guidance regarding when it’s a good idea to stub the server versus allowing the frontend to reach out the actual server and its underlying resources.

-End-to-end tests for both Meshery UI and Meshery Server where its usually necessary to seed data, ocassionally bypass our UI, use actual server responses and define cypress routes to wait and assert on requests and/or their responses.
+End-to-end tests for both Meshery UI and Meshery Server where its usually necessary to seed data, occasionally bypass our UI, use actual server responses and define cypress routes to wait and assert on requests and/or their responses.

 Define Cypress plugins to leverage as “Seams” for Meshery’s workflows to run the project’s own custom code to execute during particular stages of Cypress lifecycle.